 The DNA Player displays all of your individual tracks and the layout of different audio and MIDI regions, similar to how the project might appear in your DAW.
 However, the DNA player is only a visual representation, and you can’t use it to hear what’s actually in the session – until you add stems, that is.
 You can add bounces of individual stems by hitting the “ADD STEMS” button below the timeline.
 You can also add a master audio track by hitting the “Attach an audio preview” area located above the DNA player.
 After all of that’s done, your project might look something like this:

-Adding these audio files will help you easily recall what specific versions of your work sounded like without having to open up the project in your DAW, but it’s also a crucial thing to do if you decide to collaborate on a project.
+Adding these audio files will help you easily recall what specific versions of your work sounded like without having to open up the project in your DAW, but it’s also a crucial thing to do if you decide to collaborate on a project (or if you’re looking to have it remixed by the greater community – learn more about creating and sharing your stems for this purpose here).

 Tour stop #3: adding a collaborator